 Memory and Concentration and ‘learning difficulties’

-I’ve put ‘learning difficulties’ in quotes because I think a lot of people with Dyspraxia and/or Aspergers are fairly bright but struggle to learn things because of short term-memory, recall and concentration probs.
+I’ve put ‘learning difficulties’ in quotes because I think a lot of people with Dyspraxia and/or Aspergers are usually fairly bright but struggle to learn things because of short term-memory, recall, sequencing and concentration probs.
 As a kid in class I would have this whole amazing adventure in my head and I mean an epically long adventure.
 What completely escaped me was the fact I only had just under an hour to get it down on paper so a) It should be a manageable length and b) I should start writing as I went along, not think it all up first and then start writing five minutes before the end of the lesson.
 When these two things were explained to me I attempted some vague time management but again and again I disappeared into my own thoughts where it was like time stood still.

 My recall is useless, it’s like I know I know something but I can’t figure out where my brain has stored that piece of knowledge.
 In Junior school my hand would fly up and I’d look chuffed that I knew the answer but when the teacher picked me I’d just sit silently with a very confused look on my face as the answer slid away the more I tried to think of it.
 I confidently told the teacher once “Give me a minute, It’ll come back to me.” and everyone laughed, apart from the teacher who frowned and told me “Question and answer time doesn’t work like that as you well know!”
 I didn’t know or should I say I hadn’t remembered how structured it was.
 After that, I didn’t put my hand up again until I was well into high-school many years later.